Addison's Disease in Dogs: Detection and Treatment

 “Jenn has led an active life,” says Daunt.
 “She competed in agility, trained in obedience, and even dabbled in drug detection work.
 Now that she has recovered from ehrlichiosis, 14-year-old Jenn is back to her old self!”

-Paying for Your Dog's Addison's Treatment
+Your Dog's Addison's Disease Treatment Costs

 To make Addison’s treatment affordable, many caregivers purchase compounded fludrocortisone from a compounding pharmacy.
 “The compounded version is much more cost-effective for larger dogs than brand-name Florinef,” says Schultz, who participates in online forums for canine Addison’s.
 Most dogs who receive Percorten-V injections and about half of those who take Florinef require a small daily oral dose of inexpensive prednisone as well.